 - Research and development (R&D) programs that can reduce technical risk (including federally supported R&D, as outlined in the Federal Alternative Jet Fuel R&D Strategy).

-- Loan guarantees, such as the U.S. Dept. of Agriculture’s (USDA’s) Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program and the Dept. of Energy’s (DOE’s) Loan Guarantee Program.
+- Loan guarantees, such as the U.S. Dept. of Agriculture’s (USDA’s) Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program.

 - Incentive programs with a reliable, long-term and predictable life span that can ensure economic competitiveness of alternative fuels.